Gas and Electric Standing Charges & Tariffs Explained

-How do I switch to a no standing charge tariff?
+How do I switch to a no-standing charge tariff?

 It’s important to note that if you choose to switch before your current contract is up for renewal, you may be charged an exit fee.
 For business energy customers, your renewal window can open up to 12 months before your contract end date.

-What is a no standing charge energy tariff?
+What no standing charge tariffs are available?

 There are several benefits of no standing charge tariffs.
 These include: